Architects in store and on film!

 RIBA London works with the Regent Street Association to carefully select and match the architects and retailers, aligning brand ethos with design style.

 The architects donate their design skills, while the retailers provide valuable shop frontages and finance the build of the window installations.
 The architects are credited on the window and both partners receive excellent exposure and PR opportunities.

 The retailer sets their maximum budget for the materials and production of the installation and the architect must design a display that is feasible within the budget, selecting appropriate materials and suggesting a suitable construction method.
-The installations will be on public display until 6 May 2013.

 The participating partners this year are: